 Gabriela Aleman is a pre-med biology major.
 She is a lifeguard and swim instructor at the Flynn Recreation Complex.
 She has been a competitive swimmer since she was 7, all the way up to the Varsity level.
 She has been working in her hometown community center pool for the last two years.
 As an instructor, Gaby has taught private lessons for kids with little to no swimming experience, skill refinement, and endurance training for kids in various swimming levels and has coached a competitive swim team.
 Gaby loves seeing kids develop better swimming skills throughout each class.

-Estelle is a freshman pre-vet biology major at BC.
+Estelle is a sophomore psychology major at BC.
 She is an American Red Cross certified lifeguard and swim instructor.
 She swam competitively on a club team based out of Harvard for over 10 years, and she also swam varsity for her high school team.
-She began teaching last year at MIT, helping both children and adults develop their comfort level and swimming skills in the water.
-She can't wait to start teaching at BC, and is excited to pass on her knowledge and excitement about swimming to both children and adults.
+She began teaching 2 years ago at MIT, helping both children and adults develop their comfort level and swimming skills in the water.
+She can't wait to continue teaching for her second year at BC, and is excited to pass on her knowledge and excitement about swimming to both children and adults.

 Carolyn is a sophomore as an elementary education major in the Lynch School of Education.
 She is an American Red Cross certified lifeguard and water safety instructor.
 She has been teaching swim lessons at a day camp in her hometown, Wellesley, Massachusetts, for the past two summers.
 She has worked with kids as young as three and as old as twelve.
 Carolyn enjoys seeing a child's face light up whenever they accomplish something new in the water.
 She strives to help every child feel safe in and around the water, as well as show them how much fun swimming can be.